Kinesys/Kinesys/README.md

 - 🌱 I'm currently learning Pwnable and Web_hacking, Programming.
 - 🔭 I'm always interested in new security issues and new programming language for development.
+- 🐼 I like creative and new development elements.